|life span|| |

-Boxers are one of the top 20 breeds of choice for dog lovers in the U.S. because of their playful, enthusiastic natures and dedication to their human companions.
+Boxers are one of the most popular breeds in the U.S. because of their playful, enthusiastic natures and dedication to their human companions.
 They have a great sense of humor and are quite cuddly, considering their stocky selves to be right at home on your lap—even when they reach up to 80 pounds!

 "They crave affection and attention.
-They love their people, they love to please, and are extremely intelligent, loyal, and protective—although not aggressive or mean," says breeder Marc Hatten, owner of Mountain Crest Boxers in Huson, Mont.
+They love their people, they love to please, and are extremely intelligent and loyal," says breeder Marc Hatten, owner of Mountain Crest Boxers in Huson, Mont.
 "They want to be with their families to play, run, and romp, and are typically great with kids and other animals, especially if you get them as puppies and socialize them from an early age."

 Boxers have a short, glossy coat—usually a fawn, brindle, or white color—that's soft to the touch, often with flecks of white across the chest, face, and paws.
 His square head is a unique feature, lifted high above a strong back and tapered hindquarters.

 Most boxers have broad, black faces, also known as masks.
-Their ears create a floppy frame around their masks, although some dog owners crop the ears so they stand up.
+Their ears create a floppy frame around their masks, although some dog owners have traditionally cropped the ears so they stand up.
+(Though this is controversial; according to the American Veterinary Medical Association, cropping is almost always done for cosmetic reasons and has no proven health benefits).
 Don't let the downward frown of the jowls fool you—they're happy dogs!

-Because boxers weigh between 50 and 80 pounds and top off at nearly two feet high at the shoulder, they're considered medium– to large–sized dogs.
+Because boxers weigh between 50–80 pounds and top off at nearly 2 feet high at the shoulder, they're considered medium- to large-sized dogs.

-While your boxer is a puppy, introduce him to as many adults, children, and other pets as you can so it develops strong connections and learns good manners.
-Boxers do have inherent protective instincts, so the earlier they interact with other animals and families at a dog park or in the neighborhood, the better.
-However, they might have an issue with other dogs of the same sex if they sense a threat.
+While your boxer is a puppy, introduce him to as many adults, children, and other pets as you can so he develops strong connections and learns good manners.
+Boxers can be suspicious around new people and animals, so the earlier they interact with other pets and families at a dog park or in the neighborhood, the better.

 "Although crate training takes some patience and persistence, it pays off in huge dividends later as boxers grow and become accustomed to their crates, often voluntarily going in them to sleep even when their owners are home, as they come to feel safe and secure in them," he says.
 "Which is the feeling an owner has as well when leaving them alone, knowing they can't get into trouble or inadvertently harm themselves when left alone to explore a house full of potential dangers."